24SP-UNO-Capstone/Milestone1/Milestone2.md

 ## Research Paper Outline

-**Question:** Is it feasible for a SMB to create and leverage the advantages of a Cyber Threat Intelligence program for proactice and reactive analysis?
+**Question:** Is it feasible for a SMB to create and leverage the advantages of a Cyber Threat Intelligence program for proactive and reactive analysis?

 ### Abstract